-Under Phase-I of the project 38,000 Service Technicians have been up-skilled and certified.
+Under Phase-I of the project 20,000 Service Technicians have been up-skilledout of whole 17,000 technicians have been certified.
 A third party review/assessment of the trainings undertaken, infrastructure available at the training center, quality of trainers and assessors and feedback from the trainees on the quality of training done by Indian Institute of Corporate Affairs (IICA), for the trainings and certifications conducted under Phase-I of the project.

 In order to provide oversight and guidance to the project two project advisory committee meetings were held under the chairpersonship of Ms. Geeta Menon, Joint Secretary, MoEF& CC.
 The Advisory Committee is co-chaired by Joint Secretary (Skill), Ministry of Skill Development and Entrepreneurship and has representatives of industry, industry associations, National Skill Development Corporation and Electronic Sector Skill Council of India, the project implementing agency.
+Under phase 2 of the project, 24000 technicians have been upskilled, out of which 21,000 technicians have been certified.
+A total of 44000 technicians have been upskilled, out of which 38000 technicians have been certified in both phase 1 and phase 2.
+An impact analysis covering implementation done till date, issues/challenges faced in implementation including measures to address the gaps and an action plan along with time frame for completing the upskilling and certification of remaining RAC technicians has been done.